 Our initial canvas consisted of three cobbled-together studio apartments, constructed at a time when Lower Manhattan housed fewer families.
 The primary technical challenges involved dodging a tangle of columns and risers while crafting a new space that conveyed ease and "inevitability."
 A second set of owners then engaged us to make surgical changes to the original renovation while adding two more studios upstairs.
 A curved stair snakes past structural columns to stitch the duplex together.

-Although this is a large apartment in a dense neighborhood, it proposes an efficient alternative to the townhouse that the new owners had originally contemplated.
+Although this is a large apartment in a dense neighborhood, it proposes an efficient alternative to the sprawling townhouse and suburban options that larger families often contemplate.

 Décor, Study and Bedrooms: BUTTER AND EGGS